Adam-SungMin-Park/ajax-project/README.md

-# ajax-project
+# Ghibli Animations

-A dynamic HTML, CSS, and JavaScript solo project.
+A web app created with JavaScript, HTML 5, and CSS 3 for people who want to view the Ghibli animation titles and create their own favorite list.

 **Link to the Live Demo : https://adam-sungmin-park.github.io/ajax-project/**

 **Current Feature List**